The-Sycorax/DenaroWalletClient/README.md

-# NEW #  Denaro wallet V1.0.1, DenaroWalletClient GUI #
+# Denaro wallet V1.0.1, DenaroWalletClient GUI #

 make sure to import manually the file including wallets files .or generate a new one in the second tab encrypted or non encrypted (deterministic soon to be added)